 The rapid rate of food price inflation will no doubt continue to erode household budgets and squeeze discretionary spending opportunities, including spending on residential property purchases for first-time buyers or even existing homeowners wishing to move.

-The number of housing transactions, which is a measure of housing demand, has been falling, and with it the growth in house prices (see Figures 5 and 6).
+The number of housing transactions, which is a measure of housing demand, has been falling since the second half of 2022, and with it the growth in house prices (see Figures 5 and 6).
 The annual decline in housing transactions over the first four months of 2023 was almost 20%, compared with the annual average decline of 7% in 2022.

 While the number of mortgage approvals – an indicator of future borrowing for the purchase of houses – rose in March, the average decline over the first four months of 2023 was 35% compared with 20% in 2022.